There are many beautiful places to visit in Colombia.

 Parque Arqueológico Nacional de Tierradentro is the second most important archaeological site in the country and one of the most special places to visit in Colombia.
 This UNESCO World Heritage site is located in the municipality of Inzá, department of Cauca, in Andean’s central cordillera.

-Tierradentro culture is well-known for its hypogea, underground tombs usually built 5-8 meters below the surface and beautifully decorated with colorful paintings.
+Tierradentro culture is well-known for its hypogea, underground tombs usually built 5-8 meters (16.5 to 26.2 feet) below the surface and beautifully decorated with colorful paintings.

 Despite being the second most important archaeological site in Colombia, not many people visit Tierradentro, mostly due to its difficult access and lack of tourist facilities.
 But with a name like this one, it couldn’t be otherwise.

-PRACTICAL INFORMATION: The best access point to get to Tierradentro is Popayan, from where it is a 4 to 5 hours bus ride.
+The best access point to get to Tierradentro is Popayan, from where it is a 4 to 5-hour bus ride.

 *Contributed by Claire Sturzaker, This Travel Lover